 We have discussed the options for berthing above but re-emphasise here that the harbour is a working harbour with no exclusive arrangements for visiting boats.
 You must contact the HM before approaching the harbour to ascertain what room there may be for you.
-Given that proviso they are cheap; in 2013 they were charging £7.60 per night per boat irrespective of size.
+Given that proviso they are cheap; for leisure craft in 2015 they are charging £9.84 per night per boat irrespective of size.

 It being a busy fishing port all facilities are available with the exception of shore power.
 There are repair facilities for all manner of ills but you won’t find a sail maker.
 Toilets and showers are located in the Nautilus centre at the far end of the harbour.

 If you take the road from the harbour past the Nautilus centre and the school, right at the end there is an ASDA store.

 There are numerous pubs, cafés and restaurants in the town which is a good 3/4 mile hike from the Harbour.
 There are plans to open a restaurant at the Nautilus Centre but other than that it’s all up in the town square.